-4. They Ask Good Questions Rather Than Just Making Statements
+4. Ask Good Questions Rather Than Just Making Statements

-They know that confidence comes from within and not just from other people telling them they are doing good.
+They know that self-confidence comes from within and not just from other people telling them they are doing good.

 Being curious and asking questions is a great way to gain confidence.
 Plus it makes you appear intelligent, curious, and open-minded.

 When you ask questions, it shows that you respect the other person’s opinion even if your views differ from theirs.
 You want to learn their point of view.
 You don’t need them to change what they think.